-You may be able to get a direct payment if you have been assessed by Adult Social Services as needing care and support services.
+You may be able to get a direct payment if you have been assessed by Adult Social Services as needing care and support.

-No. The Department of Works and Pensions do not take direct payments into account when they are assessing benefits, because it is are not considered an income.
+No. The Department of Work and Pensions do not take direct payments into account when they are assessing benefits, because they are not considered an income

 For more information, see Getting started (PDF, 103KB)